danbev/learning-crypto/notes/firmware-sign-verifiy.md

 pushed to an OCI registry.

-We also need to take into consideration that verifying a normal artifacts like a container usually reach out to transparency log (Rekor) to perform the verification process.
-This is probably not going to work for many types of constrained IoT devices.
+We also need to take into consideration that verifying a normal artifacts like a container usually reaches out to transparency log (Rekor) to perform the verification process.
+This is probably not going to work for many types of constrained IoT devices and is something we need to take into consideration.

-Using "stapled inclusion proofs" we verify an object is present in the transparency log without having to contact the transparency log iself.
+Using "stapled inclusion proofs" we verify that an object is present in the transparency log without having to contact the transparency log iself.
 But the signer needs to collect the information from the log and present it along with the artifact and signature.

 ### Firmware Signing
-So we have to create a Sigstore/Cosign `bundle` to be added to stored with/in the artifact in the OCI repository.
+So we have to create a Sigstore/Cosign `bundle`, which contains all the information required for "stapled inclusion proofs", to be added to stored with/in the artifact in the OCI repository.

-Lets, pretent that we want to sign a binary firmware file, but in this example we will just be using a text file for testing purposes:
+Lets say that we want to sign a binary firmware file, but in this example we will just be using a text file for testing purposes:
 ```console
 $ echo "firmware..." > firmware.txt